MatchuPitchu/react-summary/08_React Deployment.md

 ## Optimize Code

-- with React SPA you build only one big JS code bundle for entire website that every user needs to download when he's visiting website
+- with React SPA you build only one big JS code bundle for entire website that every user needs to download when visiting the page

 - `Lazy Loading`: